Rowan-Salisbury School System: Achievements and awards

 The Rowan-Salisbury School System has had two schools listed as Blue Ribbon Schools: West Rowan High School (1990–91) and China Grove Elementary School (1989–90).

 Under the direction of former superintendent Dr. Judy Grissom and Executive Director of Technology, Phil Hardin, the system was ranked sixth nationally in 2013 in the Large Student Population District category of the Center for Digital Education's Digital School Districts Survey.
 The ranking showed the district's "use of technology to govern the district, communicate with students, parents and the community and to improve district operations".
 The school district was ranked ninth nationally in 2012 in the Large Student Population District category of the Center for Digital Education's Digital School Districts Survey.
 In 2012, the 1:1 mobile device program that was instituted at North Rowan High School by Superintendent, Dr. Judy Grissom, and Executive Director of Technology, Phil Hardin was recognized with the North Carolina School Board Association's overall grand prize in the Award of Excellence In Educational Programs.
-This 1:1 program provided North Rowan High School students 24/7 access to mobile devices and was the one of the first 1:1 high programs in the state of North Carolina.
+This 1:1 program provided North Rowan High School students 24/7 access to mobile devices and was one of the first 1:1 high programs in the state of North Carolina.
 The program also provided wireless access for students on their buses.

 In 2013, the International Society for Technology in Education, ISTE, presented the Superintendent, Dr. Judy Grissom and Executive Director of Technology, Phil Hardin, with the Sylvia Charp Award for Innovation in District Technology.
 In 2012, Executive Director of Technology, Phil Hardin, was awarded 2012 Outstanding Leader Award through the North Carolina Technology In Education Society and Superintendent, Dr. Judy Grissom, was presented the "2012 Making IT (Instructional Technology) Happen Award.
 Two employees of the school district have won the North Carolina School Psychology Association Practitioner of the Year Award: Ann Hammonds Long in 1993 and Shirley Bowles in 2000.
 Rowan-Salisbury School System has had two teachers recognized as a North Carolina Department of Public Instruction Teacher of the Year: Cynthia B. Zeger-Ostherhus from Salisbury City Schools for 1987–88 and Sandra Davis Rogers from Rowan County Schools for 1989–90.
 None have won since the merger.
 In 2005, the system's technology director, Phil Hardin received the North Carolina Technology Educator Award in the administrator category from the state Department of Public Instruction.
 Also, Theresa Pierce, from Horizons Unlimited, was named the North Carolina Gilder Lehrman Institute of American History Teacher of the Year in 2009.